RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 However, in another tutorial from the same team, doing a nice multiple sensors [weather station](https://randomnerdtutorials.com/build-an-all-in-one-esp32-weather-station-shield/), such library was not used, and instead, the data was refreshed in the web page using AJAX.

 AJAX (Asynchronous JavaScript and XML) allows asynchronous communication from the client side, and thus there was no need to use the
 ESPAsyncWebServer library - even if it may have other nice advantages that I havent yet explored.
 This was a key decision of the project.
-In addition, an [old project by David Bird](https://github.com/G6EJD/ESP32_Data_Logging_Webserver) convinced me that I could do all I wanted with the default webserver of the ESP32.
+In addition, an [old project by David Bird](https://github.com/G6EJD/ESP32_Data_Logging_Webserver) convinced me that I could do all I wanted with the default webserver library of the ESP32.

 Hence, the job is now to [learn how to use AJAX](https://www.w3schools.com/asp/asp_ajax_intro.asp) with the ESP32 to send information to a web page in a client.
 Briefly, AJAX uses a combination of: